 9.3 “.Brand TLDs” are top-level domains where:

+(i) the TLD string is identical to the textual elements protectable under applicable law, of a registered trademark valid under applicable law, which registered trademark:

+[Alternative Section 9.3(i) text for String Change .BRAND TLDs:

-(i) the TLD string is identical to [Note: The following language is applicable to String Change .BRAND TLDs only:, or contains the textual elements that are identical to], the textual elements protectable under applicable law, of a registered trademark valid under applicable law, which registered trademark:
+(i) the TLD string contains: (A) textual elements that are identical to the textual elements protectable under applicable law, of a registered trademark valid under applicable law, and (B) one or more words as listed in the goods and/or services identified, or its equivalent, in the trademark registration for such registered trademark, which registered trademark:]

 a. is recorded with, and issued a signed data mark file by, the Trademark Clearinghouse or any successor or alternative trademark validation authority appointed by ICANN, if such trademark meets the eligibility requirements of such validation authority (provided that Registry Operator is not required to maintain such recordation for more than one year);

 b. is owned and used by the Registry Operator or its Affiliate in the ordinary course of Registry Operator’s or its Affiliates’ business in connection with the offering of any of the goods and/or services claimed in the trademark registration;